link89/selenium-federation/README.md

 The `defaultCapabilities` will be merged with the `desiredCapabilities` received from the client-side before firing the NEW_SESSION request.
 This is useful when you need to hide the server-side detail from clients.

 The below configuration is a real world example to use this feature to support `ChromeCanary`.
+You can also use `browserVersion` for the same purpose.

 ```yaml
 port: 4444